Skip to main content

 State Agencies and Associations

 State agencies and associations may also offer telehealth grant funding programs.
 The Telehealth Resource Centers provide additional information about state-specific resources for telehealth funding.
-For example, rural communities in California could apply to grants from the California Wellness Foundation, the Blue Shield of California Foundation, and the California Health Care Foundation to fund telehealth programs.
+For example, rural communities in California could apply for grants from the California Wellness Foundation, the Blue Shield of California Foundation, and the California Health Care Foundation to fund telehealth programs.

 Foundations and Nonprofit Organizations

 Many foundations and nonprofit organizations provide funding or other resources to implement, expand, or sustain rural telehealth programs.
-Foundations may be interested in increasing access to care in underserved area, improving health outcomes among specific populations, or supporting innovative healthcare delivery models.
+Foundations may be interested in increasing access to care in underserved areas, improving health outcomes among specific populations, or supporting innovative healthcare delivery models.
 Foundations and nonprofits funding rural telehealth programs or research include: